 Without coordination, local efforts can remain isolated, limiting shared understanding of Doula workforce needs and experiences.

-A statewide organization that helps connect regional Doula voices as well as surface any shared patterns across communities.
+TDA's role A statewide organization that helps connect regional Doula voices as well as surface any shared patterns across communities.

 TDA works to align lived experience with systems-level understanding without replacing local leadership.

-Convening and listening enabling Doula workforce needs to be identified beyond individual regions and amplified appropriately.
+Convening and listening—enabling Doula workforce needs to be identified beyond individual regions and amplified appropriately.

 This role supports responsible advocacy and collective visibility while respecting professional autonomy of Doulas.